Prawopro

 Common mistakes

-• assuming costs arise only when enforcement is successful,
+• assuming costs arise only in successful enforcement,

 • ignoring additional expenses,

-• confusing the enforcement fee with total costs,
+• confusing the enforcement fee with total cost,

 Calculate in practice